 The individual Border objects can only be accessed via the Borders collection.
-As a child object of a Range object, BordersItem(n) represents a border line of the cells in this range, corresponding to the ribbon command Home | Format group | Borders.
+As a child object of a Range object, BordersItem(n) represents a border line of the cells in the given range, corresponding to the ribbon command Home | group Format | Borders.